cloebou/Metagenomics_resistome_kefir/README.md

 ## How to use this Github ?

 ### Option 1 : The goal is to check the output of the study
 Go directly to the folder results.
-You will find here the plot, main results and analysis.
+You will find here the plot, main tables and analysis.

 ### Option 2 : The goal is to reproduce the output or use the workflow with other data
 0- Download this Github.
 You can empty the result folder